amabdulr/CNWG/ReviewYourChunks.md

 ### Chunk Organization Rules

-- **Markdown Output:**
+  Begin with a header for the title followed by the information type in bold.
-  Begin with a Markdown header for the title followed by the information type in bold.
+  **Short Description** 1–2 sentence short description (20–50 words) for the concept provided.
+Starts with "This section explains…”.
+Generally inside the shortdesc XML tag.
   ## {{Title (following the Title Rules)}} (Concept)
 - **Definition Block:**
   Immediately after the title, present the definition block using the format outlined in the Chunk Rules: